 Protecting the ocean is a global priority.
-The ocean represents over 90% of the living space for species on the planet and a stable and healthy ocean is critical to billions of people around the world.
+The ocean represents over 90 per cent of the living space for species on the planet and a stable and healthy ocean is critical to billions of people around the world.
 It generates oxygen; provides food security, climate resilience and storm protection; preserves biodiversity and creates cultural and economic opportunities for humankind.

 As we shift to a post-pandemic “new normal”, there is a great opportunity for peoples and cultures from around the world to embrace a collaborative approach to ocean conservation and sustainability—including Indigenous and non-Indigenous peoples, communities, leaders, and nations—to reshape our understanding of, and relationships with, nature.

 We must re-think our policies, economies, priorities, and processes in ways that reflect the important role nature plays in our own health, equity, well-being and economic sustainability.
 Doing so will proactively contribute to a healthy blue planet for future generations.
 Growing back bluer—in a more equitable and just manner will define our collective future.